-Rochelle lives in the reviving downtown of Hamilton, Ontario with her partner Ron and three kids, in a Victorian-era home filled with religious art, antique medical specimens, and taxidermy.
+Rochelle lives in the reviving downtown of Hamilton, Ontario in a Victorian-era home filled with religious art, antique medical specimens, and taxidermy.
 She grew up in inner-city Chicago in the 1980's, which afforded an early schooling in the realities of racial tension, poverty, and gang violence.
 Being the child of a Mennonite minister meant that the prospect of life being be cut short by the imminent second-coming of Jesus was as likely as cold war nuclear annihilation or gun violence on the street.
 Having made it to adulthood still feels to her like an unlikely gift, and informs her passion for all things deep and beautiful.
-In retrospect, it seems only natural that she found her way to death midwifery - a mix of the practical and profound - actualized in the context of community.
+In retrospect, it seems only natural that she found her way to community deathcare - a mix of the practical and profound, actualized in the context of community.

 Rochelle is a Registered Nurse with specialty certification in Psychiatric and Mental Health Nursing.
 She holds a Master of Divinity degree from the University of Toronto, and has experience in emergency and acute psychiatry, palliative care, and spiritual care.
-Certified as an End-of-Life and Home Funeral-Care Guide (Beyond Hospice, 2012), Rochelle teaches individuals, families, and professional and community groups about death-related care.
-In her work as a crisis-care RN, she supports families immediately following the sudden death of a loved one in ER.
+Rochelle teaches individuals, families, and professional and community groups about death-related care.
+In her work as a crisis-care RN, she supported families during the sudden death of a loved one in ER.

-Currently collaborating on a number of death midwifery-related projects, Rochelle is working to establish a conservation burial partnership in Hamilton, Ontario, has co-founded the international One Washcloth initiative, serves on the education committee of the National Home Funeral Alliance, and is a founding member of the Canadian Community for Death Midwifery.
+Currently collaborating on a number of death midwifery-related projects, Rochelle is working to establish a conservation burial partnership in Hamilton, Ontario, co-founded the international One Washcloth initiative, served on the education committee of the National Home Funeral Alliance, and is a founding member of Community Deathcare Canada.
 She looks forward to returning to the earth and the ether, when the time is right.

-Rochelle is thrilled to have been invited to teach the “Funeral Alternatives” (home funeral care) portion of the BEyond Yonder Virtual School for Death Midwifery in Canada program.
+Rochelle is thrilled to teach the “Funeral Alternatives” (home funeral care) portion of the BEyond Yonder Virtual School for Community Deathcaring in Canada program.